Right everyone…it’s that time. We are going to talk about nomad travel insurance.

 The first piece of confusion before we step out the front door, is figuring out the difference between travel insurance and health insurance.
 It seems like a silly question, but they do deliver different things and cover differing circumstances.
 Knowing which is which will help prevent you getting caught out when you’re abroad.

 Travel insurance is commonly used to insure you for unforeseen circumstances whilst you are travelling.
-It covers for accidents whilst abroad, loss of luggage and/or valuable items and travel documents, and it covers you for any emergency medical treatment you may need, or the cost of repatriation to your home country to receive any medical treatment you need.
-Some plans will place emphasis on covering you for any trip cancellations so that you get back the non-refundable costs associated with the booking of your trip.
-Other plans will emphasise the travel medical cover you get with the plan.
+It typically covers for trip cancellation or delay, loss of luggage and/or valuable items and travel documents, and it covers you for emergency medical treatment, or the cost of repatriation to your home country to receive any medical treatment you need.

 - Travel insurance combines insurance for your belongings as well as your health, which is great for us digital nomads who are abroad with a lot of equipment.

 - A lot of the time, you probably won’t need to pay any extra for it if you have a credit card that offers travel insurance as a perk or you have a bank account with added benefits.